 A lot of people feel trapped into using Chrome, and one of the main reasons involve Chrome’s massive collection of active browser extensions: some extensions are so important that users feel they cannot live without them.

 But that’s no longer an issue.
 With the Download Chrome Extension extension, you can directly install any Chrome extension in Opera.
 It’s extremely easy to use, too.
 Once you have it, you just browse the Chrome Web Store like normal, find the extensions you want, and click “Add to Opera”.
+Start with these Chrome extensions that will make Opera even better.

 3. Opera Uses Less CPU and Battery